clebig/vitalpbx_ha/README.md

 VitalPBX High Availability
 =====
-High availability is a characteristic of a system, which aims to ensure an agreed level of operational performance, usually uptime, for a higher than normal period.<br>
+High availability is a characteristic of a system which aims to ensure an agreed level of operational performance, usually uptime, for a higher than normal period.<br>

-High-availability cluster out of any pair of VitalPBX servers.
+make a High-availability cluster out of any pair of VitalPBX servers.
 VitalPBX can detect a range of failures on one VitalPBX server and automatically transfer control to the other server, resulting in a telephony environment with minimal down time.<br>

 ![VitalPBX HA](https://github.com/VitalPBX/vitalpbx_ha/blob/master/VitalPBX_HA.png)